nxkoderz/resource/README.md

-# Awesome Project Build with TypeORM
+# Awesome Project Build with express, typescript, typeORM

 Steps to run this project: